madhuri-15/66DaysOfData/#01/README.md

 | 2   | Justin     | Simon     | 128922 | 1005          |
 | 2   | Justin     | Simon     | 130000 | 1005          |

-Table has multiple records for each employee with outdated salary information.
-Assuming the salaries of employee increases each year, the current salary would be the highest salary of employee.
+The above table has multiple records for each employee with outdated salary information.
+Assuming the salary of the employees increases each year, the current salary would be the highest salary of the employee.
-We can get the highest salary by using `GROUP BY` on `id` column using `MAX(salary)` aggregate function.
+We can get the highest salary by using `GROUP BY` on the `id` column using the `MAX(salary)` aggregate function.

 ```
 SELECT id,